nens/threedi-docs/source/g_interflow.rst

    Applications of the interflow layer

 The interflow layer is defined by setting the thickness of the interflow layer, the porosity and the hydraulic conductivity.
 Together, these variables determine the storage capacity and the flow of the interflow layer.
 When the ground level is uniform, the thickness of the interflow layer has a unique interpretation, but when the ground level varies within a computational cell, there are multiple interpretation possible.
 This interpretation can be chosen by the user by setting the interflow type.
-Before explaning the differences due to the subgrid approach, first, the interflow concept will be explained for a uniform ground level.
+Before explaining the differences due to the subgrid approach, first, the interflow concept will be explained for a uniform ground level.

 Computation of Volume in 2D domain